apellicerep/intro/index.md

 <img src="Interactive-Form-550.png" alt="test"
 	title="test" width="550" height="550" />

-This is the 2th project done during my training as a developer in the Teechdegree Fullstack Javascript.
+This is the 2th project that I've done during my training as a developer in the Teechdegree Fullstack Javascript.

 In this project, I used JavaScript to enhance an interactive registration form.